 Plex is a media manager and server package which provides a slick interface for music, video and photos.
 The clever bit is that this media library can either be viewed locally on the PC running the server, or streamed to other devices in and out of the home.

 It makes remote streaming of video and music effortless and allows you to access your personal collection wherever you go without carrying around a hard drive full of files.
-As well as the web and mobile clients Plex is also supported by numerous hardware devices like the Roku and Amazon Fire TV so is easily streamed to any screen.
+As well as the web and mobile clients Plex is also supported by numerous hardware devices like the Roku and Amazon Fire TV, so is easily streamed to any screen.

 Bored of the radio?
 Spotify has a music library containing more than 30 million tracks which is free to access on a PC, provided you don’t mind being interrupted by adverts.
-Premium does unlock some useful extras (as well as removing ads) but a free account is good enough for casual listening.
+Premium does unlock useful extras (as well as removing ads) but a free account is good enough for casual listening.
 You don't get the highest quality audio but can still create playlists and listen to any track on demand.

 Most of the games available on this popular digital storefront cost money but there is also a sizeable range of free titles.

-Many are 'free-to-play', which means optional purchases for in-game bonuses, though there are plenty of opportunities to get free paid-for titles as codes are often given away by gaming sites or bundled with PC hardware.
+Many are 'free-to-play', which means optional purchases for in-game bonuses, though there are also plenty of opportunities to get free paid-for titles as codes are often given away by gaming sites or bundled with PC hardware.

 File download manager and accelerator.
 It can help speed up downloads, resume broken file transfers and integrates with web browsers to take over from the native download function.
 Torrent files are supported, as are YouTube downloads, and it's a useful way of organising files if you're a frequent downloader.
 The old interface was stuck in the Windows XP era but recent updates have given it a much needed makeover.